New food retailer opens first store, in Scotland

 Foodies’ traders include Hoods Honey, an East Lothian-based company with more than 200 beehives and 13 million bees across Lothian and the Borders, some of which date back to the 1930s.

-Beeswax from these hives is used to make the seal affixed to every piece of legislation passed by the Scottish Parliament since it was opened in 1999.
+Beeswax from these hives is used to make the seal affixed to every piece of legislation passed by the Scottish Parliament since it was opened in 1999, SDX said.

 READ MORE: Denial after denial from brass-necked Tory arch-Brexiter

-Stuart Hood, whose father launched the business in the 1950s, said its fortunes have been transformed since it started selling through SDX.
+Stuart Hood, whose father launched Hoods Honey in the 1950s, declared its fortunes have been transformed since it started selling through SDX.

 He said: “We are really excited about Foodies, which we anticipate will do for the Scottish artisan food industry what SDX has done for artists and craftspeople.